brewern5/DecentralizedEdgeSecurity/README.md

 DecentralizedEdgeSecurity is a research project for building a basic 3-tiered edge network.
 The current implementation sets up a Coordinator, a Server, and a Node, each running as a separate Java process.
 These components establish TCP connections and exchange simple messages to demonstrate connectivity between tiers.

 **Current features:**
-- Coordinator listens for connections from Servers.
+- Coordinator listens for connections from Servers and processes packets using a unified JSON structure.
-- Server connects to the Coordinator and listens for connections from Nodes.
+- Server connects to the Coordinator, sends an INITIALIZATION packet, and listens for connections from Nodes.
-- Node connects to the Server.
+- Node connects to the Server and exchanges messages using the generic packet format.
+- All components use a flexible packet structure with `packetType`, `sender`, and `payload` fields.
+- Coordinator parses and handles different packet types (e.g., INITIALIZATION, MESSAGE, ACK, etc.), with extensible logic for future types.
+- Basic handshake and acknowledgment logic implemented between tiers.
-- Each component sends and receives a simple greeting message upon connection.
+- Each component demonstrates proper TCP socket management and thread handling.

 ---